 If something gets too cold, for example, cooling water can freeze, seals can no longer function or rigid containers can burst when they freeze.

-In a purely thermal calculation, only the solids are crosslinked.
+In a pure thermal calculation, only the solids are wetted.

 The only degree of freedom in this case is the temperature.